Case Interview Examples: 100+ Free Practice Cases (2026)

 How Many Case Interview Examples Should You Practice?

-Based on survey data from consulting recruiting forums and my own experience coaching candidates, most people who receive offers from MBB firms complete between 30 and 50 practice cases total.
-Candidates at the lower end of that range tend to be those with strong analytical backgrounds (finance, engineering) who pick up frameworks quickly.
+In my experience coaching hundreds of candidates, most people who receive offers from McKinsey, BCG, and Bain complete between 30 and 50 practice cases total.
+Candidates at the lower end of that range tend to be those with strong analytical backgrounds in finance or engineering who pick up frameworks quickly.

 Here is a rough breakdown of how to distribute those cases across your preparation timeline:

-- Cases 16 to 30: focused drilling on your weakest areas (math speed, framework completeness, recommendation delivery)
+• Cases 16 to 30: focused drilling on your weakest areas, such as math speed, framework completeness, and recommendation delivery

 There is a point of diminishing returns.
-After about 40 to 50 cases, additional practice provides minimal improvement.
-In fact, practicing too many cases can lead to case fatigue, where your answers start sounding rehearsed and robotic.
+After about 40 to 50 cases, additional practice provides minimal improvement, and over-practicing can make your answers sound rehearsed and robotic.
 Interviewers can easily tell when a candidate has over-practiced.

-In the final 2 to 3 weeks before your interview, I recommend doing no more than 2 cases per week.
-This keeps you sharp without creating burnout.
-Spend the remaining time reviewing your notes, working on specific weak spots, and making sure you are well-rested for interview day.
+In the final 2 to 3 weeks before your interview, do no more than 2 cases per week.
+This keeps you sharp without creating burnout, and it leaves time to review your notes and rest before interview day.

 Frequently Asked Questions